Laveeza-Tahir/Laveeza-Ecommerce-Sales-Power-BI-Dashboard/README.md

 6. Quantity by Category: This section shows the number of sales transactions categorized by product category (Printers, Bookcases, Electronics, Accessories, Clothing, and Stole).
 7. Profit by Sub-Category: It displays the profit amount for each product subcategory.

-Overall, the Laweeza Ecommerce Sales Dashboard provides a quick overview of the company’s sales performance across different categories, states, and payment methods.
+Overall, the Laveeza Ecommerce Sales Dashboard provides a quick overview of the company’s sales performance across different categories, states, and payment methods.